Nilusche/AlgorithmsVisualizerJS/README.md

 For me that was algorithms. <br>

 As of now only sorting algorithms are visualized.<br>
-Visualization of other algortithms like graph-algorithms will likely follow <br>
+Visualization of other algortithms like graph-algorithms will likely follow. <br>
 https://nilusche.github.io/AlgorithmsVisualizerJS/